StatisticsNZ/simplevis/README.md

 ### Introduction

-`simplevis` is a package of `ggplot2` and `leaflet` wrapper functions designed to simplify the creation of high quality graph and map visualisations.
+`simplevis` is a package of `ggplot2` and `leaflet` wrapper functions designed to support effortless high quality `ggplot2` and `leaflet` visualisations for reports or interactive `shiny` apps.

-These functions only require inputs of data, variables and titles to provide beautiful interactive or image visualisations.
-However they allow for more flexibility if required.

-The intent is that high quality well-designed graphs and maps can be made more consistently with less effort, code and expertise than would otherwise be required.
+The intent is that these can be made more consistently with less effort, code and expertise than would otherwise be required.

 ### Installation